Smlep/Smlep.github.io/_posts/2018-10-31-spacingChecker.md

 $ brew install spacingChecker
 ```

-Then, to use this from anywhere, juste call the `spaceCheck` command and
+Then, to use this from anywhere, just call the `spaceCheck` command and
 everything works.

 ```